 About Torina Gedler

-Gedler also teaches keyboard, songwriting, and about disability through her work with Girls Rock Des Moines for whom she helps with many projects as well, including the Girls Rock activity book, live gigs, and music transcription.
+Gedler also teaches keyboard, songwriting, and about Disability through their work with organizations in the nonprofit sector of Des Moines, including Girls Rock Des Moines for whom they help with many projects as well, including the Girls Rock activity book, live gigs, and music transcription.

 See Torina at 17 in her TEDx talk "Fred's Blue Dress:" https://youtu.be/fIol-T8O9ZM?si=QWVBQFTVKBxov12P).